 Tour the Mission’s exhibits and museum rooms with a Docent guide or explore the 10-acre grounds with a garden tour.
 Visit the Mission San Juan Capistrano website for more information.

-Mission San Juan Capistrano, located in the picturesque community of Los Rios, California, is accessible by train or car from Los Angeles and San Diego.
+Mission San Juan Capistrano is located in the picturesque community of Los Rios.
+If you’re on a California road trip, it’s easily accessible by car, or by train from Los Angeles and San Diego,

 Experience World-Class Shopping